-Seal the bulb inside two plastic bags, or one thick freezer bag, before disposal.
+- Seal the bulb inside two plastic bags, or one thick freezer bag, before disposal.

-- Take the bulbs to the recycling station.
+- Find the nearest recycling station that handles hazardous materials.
+Check with your city's municipal office to see if there is a recycling program in your town. - Take the bulbs to the recycling station.
 Ask the people there about the process of giving them your bulbs and follow all their instructions. - Tell everyone you know who is using energy efficient bulbs how to properly dispose of them as the use of these bulbs is growing.